vortexntnu/vortex-asv/README.md

 sudo docker-compose exec vortex /bin/bash
 ```

-If you get the error message "bash: /home/vortex/asv_ws/devel/setup.bash: No such file or directory" when you enter the container terminal it means you have not built the workspace.
-Navigate to /home/vortex/asw_ws and run
+If you get the error message "bash: /home/vortex/asv_ws/devel/setup.bash: No such file or directory" when you enter the container terminal it means you have not built the ROS workspace.
+Navigate to ~/asv_ws and run

 ```
 catkin build